St3p/OurWedding/content/information/nuevo-vallarta/index.md

     alt="Marina de Nuevo Vallarta"
     >}}

-the Marina of Nuevo Vallarta is close to the hotel and it is a great place for a walk, you may even get lucky and see a crocodile around the boats.
+The Marina of Nuevo Vallarta is close to the hotel and it is a great place for a walk, you may even get lucky and see a crocodile around the boats.

-Don't forget to go to Vallarta adventures, where you can take photos with exotic birds and enjoy a dolphins and sea lions shows for free, they have other packages and tours available.
+Don't forget to go to Vallarta adventures, where you can take photos with exotic birds, enjoy dolphins and sea lions shows for free, they also have other packages and tours available.

 {{< figure
     src="Guacamayas.png"